vmware/vic/doc/user_doc/vic_installation/networks.md

 This topic provides an overview of the different network types.

 **IMPORTANT**: A virtual container host supports a maximum of 3 distinct networks.
-Because the bridge and container networks require  their own distributed port groups, at least two of the public, client, and management networks must share a network.
+Because the bridge and container networks require  their own distributed port groups, at least two of the external, client, and management networks must share a network.

 ## Container Bridge Networks ##
 The network or networks that container VMs use to communicate with each other.
 Each virtual container host requires a unique bridge network.